weiqi-chen/bingLockScreen/README.md

 # bingLockScreen
 My python script to get Bing Today homepage and set it as your lock screen ( for windows 7 )

-You can set it as a task from `Task Scheduler`, And Update your lock screen of your Windows 7.
+You can set it as a task from `Task Scheduler`, And Update your lock screen of your Windows 7 daily and automatically .

 The script will setup the register and files.